JGI Belgium is run by volunteers ! We have quite a few different nationalities, ages, languages and backgrounds in our team.

 Heather has been in love with primates as long as she can remember.
 She followed all three Louis Leakey ladies throughout her childhood.
 She loved the tales from them all and the wonderful stories of how the great apes were so like us.
 The day she met Jane Goodall for the first time though was a life altering event.
 That is when it became real: she was not just a child reading wonderful stories, but had found a real group that she could take part in.
 That is when she decided to join the Jane Goodall Institute as a volunteer and help the Apes and the people they represent.
 This is her hope.

-Ronald is a Flemish chemist and web developer.
+Ronald is a Flemish chemist and web designer.
 He performs several IT-tasks for JGIB.

 On the picture he is working at sanctuary De Zonnegloed.